Committed to improving the health and well-being of all people across every state.

 State CHW Definition

-The Arkansas Department of Health (AR DOH) does not have a formal definition for CHWs.
-AR DOH collaborates closely with Arkansas Community Health Worker Association (ARCHWA) which defines a CHW as a frontline public health worker who is a trusted member of and/or has a strong understanding of the community served.
+The Arkansas Department of Health (ADH) does not have a formal definition for CHWs.
+However, ADH collaborates closely with Arkansas Community Health Worker Association (ARCHWA) which recognizes the APHA and the Bureau of Labor Statistics definitions for CHWs.

 Certification and Training